zoracrimson/intro-to-simple-array-manipulations-online-web-prework/README.md

 resources: 1
 ---
 # Introduction To Simple Array Manipulations
-In the previous lab, you learnt how to create arrays and access the elements of an array.
+In the previous lab, you learned how to create arrays and access the elements of an array.
 Now you are ready to manipulate arrays using different ruby methods.

 > Make sure to consult the Official Documentation of the Ruby Language when solving this lab.

 ## Objectives

 1. Become comfortable using the official documentation of the Ruby Language
 2. Gain proficiency performing simple array manipulations
 3. Gain proficiency understanding the result of method calls on arrays

 ## Instructions

 Open `spec/intro_to_simple_array_manipulations_spec.rb` and go through each test sequentially.
 Be sure to read each test very carefully.

-The only code you will be altering is the underscores.
+The only code you will be altering is the underscores inside of each `it` test block.
 Let's look at an example:

 ```ruby
 # intro_to_simple_array_manipulations_spec.rb